 I realise that it is a daunting prospect chosing a counsellor, and as such I welcome a call or email, to see if you feel that I might be the right one for you.

 I offer short and longer term therapy on a weekly basis.
-I offer daytime and evening appointments during the week and on Saturday.
+I work face to face at a private clinic and also online via Zoom.

 Training, qualifications & experience

 I have experience in dealing with a wide range of issues including anxiety, depression, stress, divorce, bereavement, anger and chronic illness.
 I have dealt with people from many different backgrounds, cultures and faiths.

 I am a registered member of the British Association for Counsellors and Psychotherapists (BACP) and work in line with their ethical framework.
 I undertake regular supervision and attend continued professional development (CPD) training courses.
 These have included;

 Working with anger in Men

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.